 If you decide to be a plasma donor, you must be careful of these things:

-- Avoid Any Surgical Operations: If you had any recent surgery, depending upon the date and type of surgery, you may get disqualified to donate plasma.
+If you had any recent surgery, depending upon the date and type of surgery, you may get disqualified to donate.

-You must avoid fatty foods that might increase the cholesterol levels in your plasma.
+Eating meat, fish, dairy, eggs, beans, and seeds will give you the protein, iron, and vitamins you need.
+You must avoid fatty foods as they might increase the cholesterol levels in your plasma.

 What Are The Documents You Must Carry To Plasma Donation Center?